 The editor liked the following paragraph from the first chapter because it suited this article:

 “…anyone who can read this book can produce a decent to stunningly superb roast at home.
 Jabez Burns, probably the single greatest roasting innovator in American history, once said that some of the best coffee he had ever tasted was done in a home corn popper.”

 The book was first published in 2003, but it is still a mine of information including the history of coffee roasting.

 If you want to reproduce your great roasted coffee, then you will need to keep records.
 A written record is easy and you can write as you roast.
-You can keep records in just a normal diary, a notebook, or a dedicated roaster notebook (see the recommended products below).
+You can keep records in just a normal diary, a notebook, or a dedicated roaster notebook.